NewNanCity/HuskChat-Remake/README.md

 **🚀 Better Extensibility** &mdash; Plugin-based design supporting custom extensions and integrations

+**🚀 Chinese Character Support** &mdash; Default support for Chinese and other Unicode characters with optimized filter settings

 ## Features
 **⭐ Works great out of the box** &mdash; Install on your Spigot server or Velocity/BungeeCord-based proxy and use right away